DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Heterogeneous Graph Learning

 In our proposed heterogeneous graph learning procedure, we have the following two main steps.
 The first step is Graph Construction (shown in \textbf{Fig.~\ref{fig:graph-cons}}).
 We analyze all the source code and generate the initial CPG (\textbf{Fig.~\ref{fig:graph-cons}A} \& \textbf{Fig.~\ref{fig:graph-cons}B}).
 As we focus on method-level vulnerability analysis in this pioneering study, we extract method-level CPGs from the initial CPG (\textbf{Fig.~\ref{fig:graph-cons}C}).
 Meanwhile, symbolization is also performed on method-level CPGs to reduce the noise introduced by personalized function/variable naming conventions (\textbf{Fig.~\ref{fig:graph-cons}D}).
 We then perform the embedding method for each node within the method-level CPGs for the next step (\textbf{Fig.~\ref{fig:graph-cons}E}).

 The second step is our adaptation of HGT - Dual-Supervisors HGT Learning (shown in \textbf{Fig.~\ref{fig:hgt-multi}}).
 In Dual-Supervisors HGT learning, we use initial node features as the input of HGT to learn and extract the graph-level information.
-We then leverage dual-supervisors learning for both vulnerability prediction and annotation generation.
-We introduce the annotation as the second supervisor to align the latent features learned from the HGT with the underlying semantic meaning through the back-propagation process.
+HGT can effectively encode the heterogeneity of CPG, which helps improve the generalization ability of the model.
+We then leverage dual-supervisors learning for both vulnerability prediction and code comment generation.
+We introduce the code comment as the second supervisor to align the latent features learned from the HGT with the underlying semantic meaning through the back-propagation process.